Release date: May 29th, 2018Download

 - We fixed the bug that caused the templates of a list view to not be cleared correctly when creating a building block or page template.
 Because of this, a project containing a document with a list view with templates could not be opened.
 (Ticket 63507)

-- We fixed the issue where generating a select page for a reference selector that pointed to an attribute of a generalization caused the select page to be generated for the generalization instead of for the entity of the reference selector.
+- We fixed an issue where generating a select page for a reference selector that pointed to an attribute of a generalization caused the select page to be generated for the generalization instead of for the entity of the reference selector.
 The correct entity is now used when generating a select page.
 (Ticket 62952)

 - There used to be an invisible widget called Vertical Flow that would sometimes rear its ugly head in the Changes pane and even cause conflicts.
 This invisible widget is now gone and has been replaced by a much better solution.